rebecca1230/IntrotoIM/finalProject/README.md

 ## Questions
 1. How to make the virus vanish from the screen whenever it touches the cell?
 2. How to make the bullets and virus both vanish together when they collide?
+3. How to let the cell spit out bullets?